 May I apply for a U.S. passport now?

 In response to COVID-19, the U.S. Department of State (DOS) significantly reduced passport operations in March 2020.
 DOS temporarily suspended expedited passport processing and restricted service to cases involving life-or-death emergencies.
 DOS has resumed passport processing in phases, but there was a significant backlog of pending applications.
-The UNL Passport Office suspended its operations and it is unknown at this time when it will resume operations.
+The UNL Passport Office suspended its operations and tentatively plans to resume operation in July 2021.
 Some US Postal Service locations are allowing customers to book passport appointments through an online scheduler.

 If I am approved to go abroad while COVID-19 is still a risk, what should I expect?